 There are gold depositories in Panama where you can hold your precious metals.
-The Fort Kobbe Depository, for example, is one of the safest precious metals holding services in Panama.
+The Fort Kobbe Vaults, for example, is one of the safest precious metals holding services in Panama.
 They run a state-of-the-art holding service, where they store your precious metals including jewelry and gold coins keeping them safe from exorbitant tax rates.
 I have had the privilege to visit their facilities myself and was extremely impressed with the entire operation.

 There are very few investments that are as safe as investing in precious metals.
 With the continuing growth in transaction values of precious metals, and with the advantageous location of Panama in Central America, you can’t go wrong storing your gold there.
-At the end of the day, as a perpetual traveller or someone looking to preserve your wealth better, you must expend all your power to make sure that you sustain your financial well being.
+At the end of the day, as a perpetual traveler or someone looking to preserve your wealth better, you must expend all your power to make sure that you sustain your financial well being.
 Moving your gold investments and/or converting your assets into precious metal holdings in Panama is one of the best ways to make that happen.

 About The Author

 Mikkel Thorup is the Director at EscapeArtist.com the oldest and largest offshore website in the world and hosts The Expat Money Show podcast.
 He is also the author of #1 Best-Selling book Expat Secrets on Amazon.
 Mikkel has spent over 20 years in continual travel around the world, visiting more than 100 countries including Colombia, North Korea, Zimbabwe, and Iran.
 His goal is to help people just like you to generate additional streams of income, legally eliminate your tax bill, and take advantage of offshore structures so you can travel the world freely and never have to worry about money again.
 Follow Mikkel Thorup on Twitter @ThorupMikkel